 Referential: it quickly becomes a mess [What is it referring to?]

-Elipsis: my proposal is to group favourite and boost notifications [favorite what?]
+Elipsis: my proposal is to “group favourite and boost notifications” [favorite what?]

+The semantic ambiguity in this example is important for us to clarify since it affects the design and development.
+It is also related to incompleteness.

 Request No: 72 Title: Unable to access hashtags with talkback Description: When using talkback there is no way to access the hashtag links in a post Edit 1: i stand corrected.
 In a post with only one hashtag it appears possible to access it by long pressing the post, however this is unintuitive.
 In posts with more than one hashtag that trick doesnt work either Edit 2: i feel tusky has a good way of fixing this by adding links and hashtags to the talkback local context menu

+Note: To design and implement this feature, the requester should provide additional information.
+At this point, it is not clear how this feature should be implemented.
+Therefore, this request is incomplete.

+Pragmatic ambiguity: understanding the last part requires additional context about Tusky & talkback, which is a lightweight client for Mastodon, a free and open-source social network server.
+It supports all Mastodon features, like photos, videos, lists, ect.
+This is the domain knowledge.

+Vagueness: “Long” pressing the post.
+How long is long?
+This feature cannot be evaluated.
+This vagueness will not affect the design and implementation of the requested feature.

+Semantic Ambiguity: The phrase "access the hashtag links in a post" could be interpreted in different ways.
+It's not entirely clear what "access" entails—whether it means clicking on the links, navigating to them, or something else.
+Additionally, it's ambiguous what "hashtag links" refers to—whether it means links to hashtags or links within hashtags.

+Syntactic Ambiguity: The phrase "In a post with only one hashtag it appears possible to access it by long pressing the post" is somewhat ambiguous.
+It's not entirely clear whether "it" refers to the post, the hashtag, or the action of accessing the hashtag.

+Referential Ambiguity: The pronoun "this" in "however this is unintuitive" lacks a clear antecedent.
+It's not immediately clear what "this" refers to without more context.

 Request No: 115 Title: Feature: Optional indicator for bots Description: An optional setting to show who is marked as a bot on Mastodon

+Note: The linguistic ambiguities identified in this feature request will not affect its design and implementation.
+What is important here is the incompleteness of the requested feature.
+How does the requester want to show the mark on the profile?